Child begs for food; mom out clubbing

 “It was pretty obvious, she wanted help.
 She wanted us to do something about it,” Fisher said of the girl, whose mother was nowhere to be found.

 By about 2 a.m., Fisher said, the 11-year-old girl was sleeping on his couch.
-Fed up with no sign of her mother, Deborah Oats, he called the police, with the presumption that she was out clubbing--because it happened frequently, he said.
+Fed up with no sign of her mother, Deborah Oats, he called the police, relaying what the girl had told him, which was that her mom was out "clubbing"--a frequent occurrence according to him.

 “It’s just unacceptable for a mother to do whatever she wants when she has a kid at home.”